EXCLUSIVE-Biden aides launch review into closing Guantanamo prison, long a source of discord | Politics

 "We are undertaking an NSC process to assess the current state of play that the Biden administration has inherited from the previous administration, in line with our broader goal of closing Guantanamo," National Security Council spokeswoman Emily Horne told Reuters.
 "The NSC will work closely with the Departments of Defense, State, and Justice to make progress toward closing the GTMO facility, and also in close consultation with Congress," she added.

 The immediate impact of a new approach could be to reinstate, in some form, the Guantanamo closure policy of Biden's old boss, former President Barack Obama, which was reversed by Donald Trump as soon as he took office in 2017.
-Trump kept the prison open during his four years in the White House - though he never loaded it up with "bad dudes," as he once vowed.
+Trump kept the prison open during his four years in the White House.
 Now, 40 prisoners remain, most held for nearly two decades without being charged or tried.

 Biden's campaign said during the 2020 race that he continued to support closing the detention center but did not say how he would do it.
 It is also unclear how specific Biden's coming executive action might be about his plans for the prison, which holds suspects in the Sept.
 11 attacks among its detainee population.